kyuupichan/electrumx/docs/protocol-methods.rst

 **Signature**

-  .. function:: blockchain.block.header(height)
+  .. function:: blockchain.block.header(height, cp_height=0)
   .. versionadded:: 1.3
+  .. versionchanged:: 1.4
+     *cp_height* parameter added

   *height*

-    The height of the block, an integer.
+    The height of the block, a non-negative integer.

+  *cp_height*

+    Checkpoint height, a non-negative integer.
+Ignored if zero, otherwise the following must hold:

+      *height* <= *cp_height*

 **Result**

+  If *cp_height* is zero, the raw block header as a hexadecimal string.

+  Otherwise a dictionary with the following keys.
+This provides a proof that the given header is present in the blockchain; presumably the client has the merkle root hard-coded as a checkpoint.

+  * *header*

     The raw block header as a hexadecimal string.

+  * *root*

+    The merkle root of all blockchain headers up to and including *cp_height*.

+  * *branch*

+    The merkle branch of *header* up to *root*, deepest pairing first.

 **Example Result**

 ::

    "0100000085144a84488ea88d221c8bd6c059da090e88f8a2c99690ee55dbba4e00000000e11c48fecdd9e72510ca84f023370c9a38bf91ac5cae88019bee94d24528526344c36649ffff001d1d03e477"

 blockchain.block.headers
 ========================